 Based on initial consideration of the status of wildlife impact minimization technologies, EERE is considering the following breakout of activities by TRL level.
 If EERE ultimately pursues a FOA along these lines, the balance of funding allocated for each topic would be informed by EERE's understanding, in large part from responses to this RFI, of the relative need for investment at the low, middle, and high TRL levels, respectively.

 EERE is considering the following three Topic Areas for a possible future FOA:

-Topic Area 1: TRL 1-4 - Applied research to proof of concept (Required non-federal cost share: 20%)
+Topic Area 1: Eagle Physiology and Behavior (Required non-federal cost share: 20%)